humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-09-25-ecmascript-6-collections-part-1-sets.md

 ## Summary

 ECMAScript 6 sets are a welcome addition to the language.
 They allow you to easily create a collection of unique values without worrying about type coercion.
 You can add and remove items very easily from a set even though there is no direct access to items in the set.
-It&#8217;s still possible, if necessary, to iterate over items in the set by using the ECMAScript 6 `for-of` statement.
+It's still possible, if necessary, to iterate over items in the set by using the ECMAScript 6 `for-of` statement.

-Since ECMAScript 6 is not yet complete, it&#8217;s also possible that the implementation and specification might change before other browsers start to include `Set`.
-At this point in time, it is still considered experimental API and shouldn&#8217;t be used in production code.
+Since ECMAScript 6 is not yet complete, it's also possible that the implementation and specification might change before other browsers start to include `Set`.
+At this point in time, it is still considered experimental API and shouldn't be used in production code.
 This post, and other posts about ECMAScript 6, are only intended to be a preview of functionality that is to come.

 ## Updates